google/shenzhen-go/README.md

 ## Acknowledgements

-### v1 / dev

-The dev version wouldn't be nearly as good as it is without the following:
+This project wouldn't be nearly as good as it is without the following:

 * The [Ace](https://ace.c9.io/) code editor.
 * [Chrome Hterm](https://chromium.googlesource.com/apps/libapps/+/master/hterm).